 This bill mandates the Department of Health and Human Services (DHHS) to enhance public health outreach regarding Alzheimer's disease and other related dementias.
 It introduces a new paragraph to RSA 126-A:5, which requires the commissioner to direct the Bureau of Adult and Aging Services to collaborate with the Division of Public Health.
-The collaboration aims to update existing public health outreach programs with information on early signs of dementia, the importance of early detection, lifestyle interventions for brain health, and resources for individuals living with dementia and their caregivers.
+This collaboration aims to update existing public health outreach programs with essential information on early signs of dementia, the importance of early detection, lifestyle interventions for brain health, and resources available for individuals living with dementia and their caregivers.
 Additionally, the Bureau is tasked with educating healthcare providers on risk reduction, cognitive assessment tools, and Medicare resources related to cognitive health.

 As Amended by the Senate: 126-A:5